pachyderm/docs/content/2.3.x/reference/pachctl/pachctl_edit_pipeline.md

+---
+# metadata #
-## pachctl edit pipeline
+title:  pachctl edit pipeline

-Edit the manifest for a pipeline in your text editor.
+description: "Edit the manifest for a pipeline in your text editor."
+date:  2022-10-11T14:56:32-04:00
+---

 ### Synopsis